Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 ## Estimating the next interrupt

-The JIT compiler in my emulator works this way: given the current address in the PC register and the bank currently mapped to that address, the compiler produces a block of instructions starting at that address.
+The JIT compiler in GameRoy works this way: given the current address in the PC register and the bank currently mapped to that address, the compiler produces a block of instructions starting at that address.
 This block is then compiled down into machine code, and stored in a cache.